WalletConnect/walletconnect-specs/auth/rpc-methods.md

 ### wc_pairingDelete

 Used to inform the peer to close and delete a pairing.
-All associated sessions of the given pairing must also be deleted.
+The associated authentication state of the given pairing must also be deleted.

 **Request**